 - Interview, And Freedom For

 - How Soon is Now?
 A Precarious Environment Roots in Art, Hyperallergic

 - Painting with the City’s Invasive Plants, Hyperallergic

 - Using Nature to Depict Itself, The New York Times

-Many of the facts stated above are drawn from Peter Del Tredici’s excellent book Wild Urban Plants of the Northeast: A Field Guide.
-Other useful resources for information on non-native and invasive plants include:
+Many of the facts stated above are drawn from Peter Del Tredici’s book Wild Urban Plants of the Northeast: A Field Guide.
+Other useful resources for information on weedy, introduced, naturalized, and invasive plants include: